Isorhythm: 13th and 14th centuries

 Isorhythm is a logical outgrowth of the rhythmic modes that governed most late medieval polyphony.
 Discarding modal-rhythmic limitations, isorhythm became a significant organizing principle of much of 14th-century French polyphony by extending the talea of an initial section to the entire composition in conjunction with variation of a corresponding color.
 "The playful complexity of ...[taleae] that mixes mensuration and undergoes diminution by half—became a typical, even a defining feature of motets in the 14th century and beyond".

+An example

-The structural diagram at right shows the isorhythmic tenor voice of a late 14th-century motet, Sub arturo plebs / Fons citharizantium / In omnem terram by Johannes Alanus (c. late 14th century), featuring threefold isorhythmic diminution.
+The structural diagram above shows the isorhythmic tenor voice of a late 14th-century motet, Sub arturo plebs / Fons citharizantium / In omnem terram by Johannes Alanus (c. late 14th century), featuring threefold isorhythmic diminution.